Papua New Guinea

 Interest income

-Unless exempt under specific provisions, interest paid or credited by a financial institution, the Central Bank, or a company to a person resident in Papua New Guinea is includable in income, and the person making the payment of or crediting interest in the account is liable to withhold and pay tax upon the amount.
+Interest paid by a resident company or a PE of a non-resident entity to a resident individual, resident partnership or resident trust is assessable income and the person making the payment of or crediting interest in the account is liable to withhold and pay tax upon the amount.

 Royalty income

 Tax is imposed on royalties and similar payments made to non-residents who do not have a PE in Papua New Guinea.
 The tax must be withheld by the payer on behalf of the payee and remitted to the IRC.
-The tax payable on royalties paid to a party who is not an ‘associated person’ is the lesser of:
+The tax payable on royalties paid to a party who is not an ‘associated person’ is 10% of the gross royalty.

-Royalty payments to a non-resident ‘associated person’ are liable for a WHT of 30% of gross payments (subject to any DTT), with no option to adopt the net income basis.
+Royalty payments to a non-resident ‘associated person’ are liable for a WHT of 30% of gross payments (subject to any DTT).

 The definition of ‘associated person’ is detailed and widely drawn.
 Broadly, it encompasses relatives, partners, companies under effective common control, and related trust interests.